ChowdhurySalehaFerdowsy/Implementing-Real-time-Internet-of-Things-IoT-Data-Streaming-with-Azure-Stream-Analytics/Procedures.md

 # Implementing Real-time Internet of Things (IoT) Data Streaming with Azure Stream Analytics

-## Overview
+## Setting Up
- In `sensor.py`, a `read` function generates random values for temperature and humidity, simulating IoT device readings.
+ If we look at the `sensor.py` script in this github repository we will see that a `read` function generates random values for temperature and humidity, simulating IoT device readings.
 In a real-world scenario, these readings would come directly from IoT devices.

 ![Sensor Code](images/sensor-code.png)